jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 #### Proper role of assessment

+Diamond (2008, p.
+128) quotes Theodore Marchese:

+**"Assessment per se guarantees nothing by way of improvement, no more than a thermometer cures a fever.
+Only when used in combination with good instruction (that evokes involvement in coherent curricula, etc.) in a program of improvement, can the device strengthen education."**

-See Torrance (2007) for some caution regarding assessment.
+See Torrance (2007) for some additional caution regarding assessment.